allanlw/hphpc-docker/README.md

 expects these to be present), and changes the timezone to "America/Los_Angeles" (again, a test expects this).

+The Dockerfile then builds hphpc and then runs a small test suite.
+Two scripts that are not happy being called outside of a git repository and break parallel builds are called manually before kicking off `make`, but after that make is run in parallel.
+When it's done, the test script in /test/test.sh is run.

-To further placate the test suite, the script in /test/test.sh performs additional initilization before calling the test suite during the build.
+The script in /test/test.sh performs additional initilization before calling the test suite during the build.
 It resolves the IP address of www.iana.org and changes the hosts file to point example.com and www.example.com to point to it.
 This is because a test expects example.com to serve